 Help

 Anxiety 101 has nine different answers to what is anxiety and what to do with it.
-My Situations has all the mentioned above anxiety types.
-The app users can choose which ones of anxiety types relate to them and save them.
+My Situations lists the seven anxiety types.
+The app users can choose which ones of these relate to them and save them.
 Check Yourself has 14 different anxiety symptoms that can be chosen, saved, and rated from 0 to 10, where 10 represents the highest level of anxiety.
 Thinking Right has options suggesting good, applicable thoughts to the person using the app. based on the particular type of anxiety.
 Again, they can be chosen and saved.
-Chill Out Tools has six options, participants can choose from, taking different amounts of time and using a choice of female or male voice application.
+Chill Out Tools has six options that participants can choose from, taking different amounts of time and using a choice of female or male voice application.
 The options are divided to three groups:

 Relaxation Exercises